kkvToni73/kkvToni73/README.md

 - finished the GitHub Intro, time to make a simple portfolio and start building stuff.
 - This was edited in VSC 🤔
 - This aswell 👍
+- This was done on the browser 👀